-Wood has a shorter lifespan than metal, so the pan with a wooden handle is less durable than one with a metal handle.
+Wood has a shorter lifespan than metal, so a pan with a wooden handle is less durable than one with a metal handle.
 The wooden handle is vulnerable to the impacts of moisture and can dry out, loosen, or even crack over time.
 Then you will need to replace the handle to get all the benefits of a wood handle again.
 Unfortunately, finding adequate replacement handles is not always easy.

-1. Pans With Removable Wooden Handle
+1. Pans With Removable Wooden Handles

-Some pans come equipped with a wooden handle, that you can remove to make the pan oven ready.
+Some pans come equipped with a wooden handle, that you can remove to make the pan oven-ready.
 The removable handle makes a pan more versatile and saves storage space.

 2. Bakelite Handles with Wood Grained Patterns

-To make cookware easier to maintain and more resistant to moisture, the manufacturers have made handles from Bakelite that has a wood textured look and resembles real wood.
+To make cookware easier to maintain and more resistant to moisture, the manufacturers have made handles from Bakelite that has a wood-textured look and resembles real wood.
 This way cookware gets that rustic eye-appealing look.